codesport/admin-panel/README.md

 # Stage 1: Planning and Static Application Build Out

-Our first step is to create a static, non-interactve website.
+Our first step is to create a static, non-interactive website.
 Often the abode of UX/UI specialists, wireframing is a common way to plan an application's design and development.
 As a developer, you will find that diagraming an application's layout is an expedient and tactical methodlogy for planning and strategizing React applications.

 You may use a pencil and paper, Photoshop, or free online alternatives such as [Diagrams.net](https://www.diagrams.net/index.html).
 However, in this tutorial a color-block diagram is used to depict the layout.